Prep for the Holidays Now: A Month-by-Month Guide

 Attend a Holiday Event in Your New Hometown or Start a New Tradition

 Spending the holidays in a new town post-PCS can be wistful if you miss family and friends.
 So, maximize the new-to-you opportunities in your area to shake the holiday blues.
-For example, you could attend a tree lighting, have Thanksgiving dinner at a local restaurant, or create a new tradition that your family will remember for years to come, like buying gifts for another military family in need.
-It’s also helpful to continue traditions but with a twist, like meeting Santa at a botanical garden instead of the mall or visiting a Christmas tree farm instead of buying from a lot.
+For example, you could attend a tree lighting, have Thanksgiving dinner at a local restaurant, or create a new tradition that your family will remember for years, like buying gifts for another military family in need.
+It’s also helpful to continue traditions with a twist, like meeting Santa at a botanical garden instead of the mall or visiting a Christmas tree farm instead of buying from a lot.

 Here are a few more ideas to find holiday fun in your new hometown:

-- Try a new cuisine in a restaurant.
+- Try new cuisine in a restaurant.

 - Attend a holiday concert.

 - Adopt a local family and provide holiday trimmings.